Unity-Environmental-University/LXD-Documentation/Writerside/topics/What-to-expect-when-SMEing-a-Baccalaureate-Unity-DE-course.md

-# What to expect when SMEing a Baccalaureate Unity DE course
+# What to expect when SME-ing a Baccalaureate Unity DE course

 First, thank you for being the Subject Matter Expert (SME) for Unity DE.
 Your expertise is invaluable, and we are excited to work with you!
 This website will give